 A 60-year-old man was diagnosed last year with adenocarcinoma of the lung, and he underwent right lower lobectomy.
 For the past 3 weeks he has had increasing malaise.
 On physical examination he has pitting edema to his knees and presacral edema.
 Abdominal and chest CT scans show scattered hepatic mass lesions and hilar lymphadenopathy.
 A urinalysis reveals 4+ proteinuria, and his 24 hour urine protein is 2.7 gm.
 His serum urea nitrogen is 55 mg/dL with creatinine of 6.1 mg/dL.
 A renal biopsy is performed, and there is focal deposition of IgG and C3 with a granular pattern.
 Which of the following forms of glomerular disease is he most likely to have?

 B Rapidly progressive glomerulonephritis

-A clinical study is performed with subjects born with congenital urinary tract anomalies to assess the development of long term complications.
-One group of subjects is found to have an increased risk for development of a carcinoma.
-Which of the following congenital anomalies is most likely to carry this risk?
+A clinical study is performed with subjects born with congenital urinary tract anomalies.
+Their records are reviewed to assess the development of long term complications.
+One group of subjects is found to have an increased risk for both infection and development of a carcinoma.
+Which of the following congenital urinary tract anomalies is most likely to carry this risk?